 Alamo Lake is an outdoor person's wonderland with great fishing, a unique Sonoran desert landscape and a plethora of desert animals.
 Wildlife viewing is superb with quail, wild burro, deer, squirrels, bald eagles, golden eagles and an infrequent mountain lion just some of the visitors.
-Alamo Lake is relatively remote and is the stopping-off place for large flocks of a variety of birds, being the only permanent body of water for many miles.
-The stark desert beauty gives rise to gorgeous sunsets, spring rain promote great wildflower viewing and a peacefulness is found like few other places.
+Remote Alamo Lake is the only permanent water body in the area.
+The lake thus has become stop-off place for large flocks of birds of many species.
+Spring rains create great wildflower viewing, colorful sunsets inspire awe and the stark beauty of the desert imparts a peacefulness found in few other places.
 Cacti can be seen on the surrounding mountain sides, and cottonwoods can be found around and under Alamo Lake's surface.
 "Alamo" translates to Cottonwood in Spanish.

 Alamo Lake is at a normal elevation of 1125 feet and is found on the Bill Williams River where the Big Sandy River and Santa Maria River meet.
 This junction is some 35 miles from the river's confluence with the Colorado River.
 It was built by the U.S. Army Corps of Engineers for flood control, water conservation, recreation, and fish and wildlife enhancement.
 The 1968 completion of the dam certainly met its flood control goal, being able to capture large amounts of water in a short time during infrequent floods.
 Alamo Lake has even risen 11 feet overnight!
 The earthen dam is 283 feet above the streambed and normally backs up 3000 acre-feet of water (being designed as a flood control reservoir, it could hold as much as 1,390,000 acre-feet).
 Historical high flows in the 1970s and 1980s increased the size of Alamo Lake, making it one of Arizona's best fishing sites.